Observations

 The rigidity of the current packing system takes a toll on rigger physical health.

 The rigid, one-size-fits-all approach to the packing process puts unnecessary strain on the riggers.
 Tables are fixed, tools are awkward, and the repetitive motions take a toll.
 Injuries like carpal tunnel and rotator cuff tears are a direct result of this mismatch between rigger needs and the workspace.
-Injuries result in a significant number of lost workdays per year, directly through absence and indirectly through reduced throughput performance.
+Injuries result in a significant number of lost workdays per year, either directly (absence) and/or indirectly (reduced performance).

 Shifting towards a more adaptable process ensures a healthier and more productive work environment.